deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 ===================================================

-In the previous section on getting started, we show an example where we parse the python dictionaries to create instances of the :ref:`spin_system_api` and :ref:`method_api` objects.
+In the previous section on getting started, we show an example where we parse the python dictionaries to create instances of the :ref:`spin_sys_api` and :ref:`method_api` objects.
 In this section, we'll illustrate how we can achieve the same result using the core `Mrsimulator` objects.